Some men with prostate cancer choose to undergo radical prostatectomy, surgery to remove the prostate gland.

 - You have a rising prostate-specific antigen (PSA) level after initial treatment with focal therapy, indicating that the cancer wasn’t completely eliminated.

 - You have a more advanced tumor that could safely be removed with surgery.
-In this situation, we often combine radical prostatectomy with other treatments.
+In this situation, we often combine surgery to remove the prostate with other treatments.

 If your cancer returns after you’ve received radiation therapy, you may undergo a type of surgery called salvage radical prostatectomy.